vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 81

 place he tells us that he is going to follow the brief method in dealing with the problem of 'regional enu- meration' (Purasamgraha) after treating the regional measurement (Bhuvanamāna) and scheme of cate- gories (Tattva Yojana) at length.'
 In fact he fore- warns us in the very beginning of the eighth Ahnika that he proposes to make use of brief and detailed styles both intending thereby to use combined or mixed style in describing Deśadhva.
-While employ- ing brief style Abhinava may go even extremely brief and present the abbreviated subject matter in a cou- ple of Kärikäs after handling it at length.
+While employ- ing brief style Abhinava may go even extremely brief and present the abbreviated subject matter in a cou- ple of Kārikās after handling it at length.
 He does so in respect of his treatment of three sub-passages- i.e., Pada, Mantra and Varṇa-of the principal cos- mic way called Sabda (word).
 Towards elaborate delineations, on the other hand, he normally adopts a three-tier strategy.
 He first puts forward the other available views, examines them and then enunciates his own stand.
 While embarking upon a comprehen- sive treatment of descent of grace in the thirteenth Ahnika he initially introduces opposite views, Sām- khya being the main among them, from Kārikās 3 to 36, subjects them to critical scrutiny from Kārikās

 1. अथ सकलभुवनमानं यन्मह्यं निगदितं निजैर्गुरुभिः ॥